sandersn/pr-triage/README.md

 # pr-triage
 Notes and tools for PR triage

-# TODO #
-* Push on "Needs Merge" PRs
-* Figure out how to generate the markdowns for next time
-* Re-send digests to top poeople
-* Think about how to enter and store data for rest

-# DONE #
-* Triage 'Not started' category
-* Assign a few to Andrew
-* Write the other digests
-* Send test mail to Mine
-* Count how many are assigned to each
-* Create github repo for storing data and scripts
-* Close aged-out PRs
-* Send Sheetal's digest
-* Write the other digests
-* Push on "Needs Merge" PRs
-* Assign a few to Andrew

 - Ron: 15,3,3,0 -> 18,1,3,3
 * Nathan: 18,4,3,0 -> 17,0,4,9
 - Anders: 10,0,1,0 -> 10,0,1,2